Vasari Corridor over Arno River with Uffizi Gallery entrance in Florence, Italy.

 Vasari Corridor in Florence with people walking and cycling along the historic passage.

-This tour offers an insightful two-hour guided visit to the Uffizi Gallery along with access to the secretive Vasari Corridor.
-This passage connects Pitti Palace and Palazzo Vecchio, featuring frescoed walls and unique views of Florence over 45 minutes.
-The audio-guided experience is available in English, Italian, Spanish, French, German, and Dutch, ensuring accessibility for all ages with wheelchair-friendly access at both locations.
+The two-hour guided exploration of the Uffizi Gallery includes exclusive access to the Vasari Corridor.
+This corridor links Pitti Palace with Palazzo Vecchio, offering 45 minutes of unique views over Florence through its frescoed walls.
+The tour is available in English, Italian, Spanish, French, German, and Dutch, catering to all ages with wheelchair accessibility at both venues.

-The tour includes a visit to the Uffizi Galleries where visitors can appreciate an extensive collection of Renaissance art.
-Spanning over 28,000 square meters, this museum built between 1560 and 1574 houses numerous paintings, sculptures, and decorative arts.
-Highlights include Botticelli’s "The Birth of Venus" (c.
+The Uffizi Gallery visit allows guests to admire an extensive Renaissance art collection across 28,000 square meters.
+Constructed between 1560 and 1574, the museum showcases paintings, sculptures, and decorative arts from various periods.
+Notable artworks include Botticelli’s "The Birth of Venus" (c.
 1482) and Leonardo da Vinci's "Annunciation" (c.
-1472-75), with guests spending about two hours exploring the grand halls filled with Italian art from the Middle Ages to the Baroque period.
+1472-75), with visitors spending approximately two hours exploring Italian art ranging from the Middle Ages to the Baroque period.

-Your journey continues at Palazzo Vecchio, Florence’s town hall since 1299 and a testament to its historical significance.
-This towering fortress-like palace stands at 70 meters tall and includes frescoes and sculptures like Michelangelo’s "Bacchus" (c.
-1496) in the Hall of Five Hundred.
-Visitors learn about its political importance during Florence's Republic era over approximately 30 minutes.
+The tour continues at Palazzo Vecchio, Florence’s town hall since 1299 and a symbol of its historical significance.
+Standing 70 meters tall with frescoes and sculptures such as Michelangelo’s "Bacchus" (c.
+1496) in the Hall of Five Hundred, visitors learn about its political role during the Republic era over roughly 30 minutes.

-The tour features a unique walk through Vasari Corridor, beginning at Palazzo Vecchio and ending near Ponte Vecchio.
-This corridor offers panoramic views of the Arno River and historic landmarks like Ponte Vecchio (built in 1345), extending about one kilometer with frescoes illustrating Florentine history.
+Starting at Palazzo Vecchio, this tour includes a walk through Vasari Corridor ending near Ponte Vecchio.
+The corridor provides panoramic views along the Arno River and historic sites like Ponte Vecchio (1345), stretching about one kilometer with frescoes depicting Florentine history.

 Vasari Corridor along the Arno River viewed from Uffizi Gallery, Florence, Italy.